OpenACC/openacc-best-practices-guide/07-Interoperability.markdown

 OpenACC Interoperability
 ========================
-The authors of OpenACC recognized that it may sometimes be beneficial to mix OpenACC code with code acceleratd using other parallel programming languages, such as CUDA or OpenCL, or accelerated math libraries.
+The authors of OpenACC recognized that it may sometimes be beneficial to mix OpenACC code with code accelerated using other parallel programming languages, such as CUDA or OpenCL, or accelerated math libraries.
 This interoperability means that a developer can choose the programming paradigm that makes the most sense in the particular situation and leverage code and libraries that may